 - Rockstar Finance best money blogs and best early retirement blogs

-- Two-time Plutus Awards finalist — 2015 (best retirement blog) and 2016 (best financial independence blog)
+- Four-time Plutus Awards finalist — 2015 (best retirement blog), 2016 (best financial independence blog) and 2017 (blog of the year and best financial independence blog)

-We’re committed to quitting at the end of 2017, whether or not we’ve reached the magic number we have in mind.
+We committed several years ago to quitting at the end of 2017, whether or not we reached the magic number we had in mind.
+Fortunately, we blew through that number, and will be retiring at our stretch goal!
 We’re both allergic to budgets, but have had great success with a pay-yourself-first strategy that we’ve elevated to an art form — that is, we’re super good at hiding money from ourselves before we can think to spend it.
 And we’ve done a lot of thinking about how we can be flexible once we do retire, fitting our lifestyle to whatever funds we’ll have available to us.

 - Our Full Financial Plan and Philosophy